Cardinals 4-0 after win over Gering

 With 4:44 left, Alcorn and Sorenson hooked up on another wide open pass covering 33 yards.
 Provance then raced 25 yards to the end zone on the first play after the Cardinals took possession on Gering’s botched punt that included a fumble snap.

-The Cardinals’ Seth Gaswick kicked all six extra points after assuming the duties during practice this week following an injury to the team’s original placekicker in the last week’s game at Valentine.
+The Cardinals’ Seth Gaswick kicked all six extra points after assuming the duties during practice last week following an injury to the team’s original placekicker in the previous week’s game at Valentine.

 Gering scored its touchdown with less than a minute remaining when Grady Robbins ran the final 10 yards after the Cardinals’ alternates lost a fumble at their own 34.
-Quarterback Jackson Howard hit Barron Williams with a 10-yard pass and also ran a keeper for 10 yards during the drive.
+Quarterback Jackson Howard hit Jackson Harriger with a 10-yard pass and also ran a keeper for 10 yards during the drive.

 As luck would have it, Luis Avila-Sidon’s extra point attempt bounded high off the left upright.